Boston is one of the most unique cities in the US. It’s a city of ‘Firsts’ and tons of fun trivia that you just gotta read about!

 Boston’s nickname, “The Athens of America,” is because the city features more than one hundred institutes of higher learning within its borders.

-The Boston suburb of Quincy is home to the first Dunkin Donuts (located on Hancock Street), as well as the nation’s first Howard Johnson’s (situated on Newport Avenue).
+The Boston suburb of Quincy is home to the first Dunkin’ Donuts (located on Hancock Street), as well as the nation’s first Howard Johnson’s (situated on Newport Avenue).
+Make sure to pay a visit to Quincy Market.

 The Boston University Bridge on Commonwealth Avenue has the distinct recognition of being the only place on the planet where a boat can sail under a train going under a car that is driving under an airplane.